ColombiaLast Updated: March 2014

 U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Getting or renewing a passport is easy.
 The Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.

 Obtaining a Visa to Travel to Colombia

 In addition to a U.S. passport, you may also need to obtain a visa.
 A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
 To find information about obtaining a visa for Colombia, see the Department of State’s Country Specific Information.

 Staying Safe on Your Trip

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
 The Department of State provides Country Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis in Colombia, registration assists the U.S. Embassy or Consulate in reaching you.
+When traveling during the adoption process, we encourage you to enroll with the Department of State.
+Enrollment makes it possible to contact you if necessary.
+Whether there is a family emergency in the United States or a crisis in Colombia enrollment assists the U.S. Embassy or Consulate in reaching you.